Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-And with that, we’re done (for now)!
-The coordinator will write to the context whenever the text view’s text or position changes, and will observe and sync changes in the context with the text view.
+With that, we’re done (for now)!
+The coordinator will write to the context whenever the text view’s text or position changes, and will sync any context changes bck to the text view.

 Trying it out